kintone-workshops/ai-kintone-gallery/docs/Workshop_Steps.md

 1. Fill out the fields and save the record by clicking the **Save** button on the bottom left side of the screen.
 1. Once the record is saved, the **Generate Images** button will be displayed (where the **Space** field was placed).
 1. Click the **Generate Images** button to generate an image!
-1. A spinner will appear and the page will refresh automatically when the image is generated.
+1. A spinner will appear, and the page will refresh automatically when the image is generated.

 Congrats!
 You have successfully generated an image using OpenAI's DALL·E 2!
 _Enjoy your new image of a dog/cat with a 5th paw ~_ 🐶🐱